GhanaNauticalnfo/snapper/docs/device-management.md

 ### Handling Device Issues

 **Lost/Stolen Device**:
-1. Retire the active device via admin UI (it becomes retired, preserving history)
+1. Delete the active device via admin UI (it will be automatically retired, preserving history)
 2. Create a new pending device
 3. Activate on new mobile device